ngumina17/project2/recipe/README.md

 ## Project Description

 For project 2, I will be creating a recipe app that houses recipes from TheMealDB.com API.
-There will be a homepage showing images and a title of what the recipe is.
-When a user clicks on the 'make' button, it will take them to another page listing out the ingredients and instructions.
+When the user first opens the site, they will see a page that gives a brief description of the site.
+There will be a link that will then take them to the listing of recipes gathered from the API.
+Each recipe will also have a link that takes them to the website of origin.

 ## Project Links